zaynabkhn/zaynabkhn/README.md

 * Built a full desktop app with login, dashboard, mood tracking, and habit management
 * Designed modular architecture using controllers, models, and DAO layer
-* Implemented persistent storage with SQLite
+* Implemented persistent storage with SQLite for user data and mood history tracking

 ---